Guar Gum Explained: The Science and Everyday Uses of This Natural Fibre

 How PHGG Works Inside the Gut

 Once consumed, PHGG acts as a fermentable prebiotic fibre.
-It passes through the small intestine largely intact until it reaches the colon, where it becomes food for good bacteria such as Bifidobacterium and Lactobacillus.
-These microbes convert PHGG into short-chain fatty acids (SCFAs) like butyrate and acetate, which nourish the gut lining and maintain pH balance.
+It passes through the small intestine largely intact until it reaches the colon, where it becomes food for beneficial bacteria such as Bifidobacterium and Lactobacillus.
+These microbes convert PHGG into short-chain fatty acids (SCFAs) like butyrate and acetate, which help nourish the gut lining and support a favourable intestinal environment.

 Common Uses of Guar Gum Beyond Supplements